 Key components of service logistics include:

-Nearby service facilities allow stock to be screened, tested, and/or repaired and then returned to the regional stocking location.
+Nearby service facilities allow stock defective inventory to be screened, tested, and/or repaired and then returned to the regional stocking location.
 They offer better service to customers and lower the overall cost by reducing transit and lead time.

 Contact a Flash Global representative to learn how our service supply chain solutions can help you manage costs, improve quality, and exceed customer expectations.